Intercountry adoptions between the PRC and the United States remain suspended. For updates, please click here.

 16. We are adopting a teenage child about to turn 14.
 What, if anything, can be done to expedite the paperwork for this child?

-Chinese law governing Chinese adoption states that children 14 and older cannot be adopted.
-Both the Hague Convention and orphan adoption processing requires months for appropriate approvals to be completed.
+The Civil Code of PRC permits the adoption of children up to and including age 17 (before the 18th birthday).
+Usually, the Hague Convention and orphan adoption processing requires months for appropriate approvals to be completed.
 The consulate is willing to expedite its own internal processes, but cannot estimate the amount of time USCIS and CCCWA will require to finish their own processes.
 Families planning on adopting a teenage child should keep in mind the months that may be required to complete the paperwork.